Structural response of neutron stars to rapid rotation and its impact on the braking index: Introduction

 The effect of structural evolution is prominent over a spin frequency of 200 Hz \cite{Hamil+2015}.
 Currently, the ATNF Pulsar Catalogue \footnote{\href{https://www.atnf.csiro.au/research/pulsar/psrcat/}{https://www.atnf.csiro.au/research/pulsar/psrcat/}} \cite{Manchester:2004bp} records 392 pulsars with spin-frequency more than 200 Hz, which corresponds to $\sim11\%$ of the total pulsar population discovered till date.
 These rapidly rotating pulsars are important in probing the physics of dense nuclear matter.
 The physics of the nuclear interaction and the constituents of the matter determines the dense matter equation of state (EOS), which in turn governs the stellar structure and its response to rapid rotation.
-To study the frequency evolution of the stellar structure and the braking index, we have adopted a semi-agnostic approach to construct the dense matter equation of state following the formalism of \textcite{Gandolfi:2019zpj}, which is summarized in Sec.~\ref{eos_des}.
+There are several ways found in the literature to model the NS EOS.
+One may use explicit nuclear potentials, or energy density functionals describing phenomenological nucleonic interactions \cite{Dutra:2012mb,Dutra:2014qga,Oertel:2016bki,Nandi:2018ami, Sun:2023xkg}.
+One may also employ more agnostic and semi-agnostic approaches which do not assume any interactions a priori \cite{Read:2008iy,Lindblom:2010bb,Landry:2018prl, Margueron:2017eqc,Biswas:2020puz}.
+In this article, we have adopted a semi-agnostic approach to construct the dense matter equation of state following the formalism of \textcite{Gandolfi:2019zpj}, summarized in Sec.~\ref{eos_des}, to study the frequency evolution of the stellar structure and the braking index.